coletdjnz/yt-dlp-youtube-oauth2/README.md

 Open the link in your browser and enter the code.
 It will say the request is for YouTube on TV - this is normal, as we are using the YouTube on TV client for oauth ;)

 The token data is saved in the yt-dlp cache.

+If you encounter issues, run yt-dlp with verbose logging (`-v`).
+If you see `Loading youtube-oauth2.token_data from cache`, then it should be trying to use oauth.

 Note: avoid running with YouTube cookies, as it may cause issues.